Noamm9/NoammAddons/README.md

 # NoammAddons

 NoammAddons is a Forge mod designed to enhance gameplay with various quality-of-life improvements and small utilities.
-This mod is primarily focused on Hypixel Skyblock, with features aimed at enhancing the user experience for players.
+This mod is primarily focused on Hypixel Skyblock, with features aimed at enhancing the user experience.

 ## Key Features
 #### General